Is your office already biophilic? Between architecture and nature

 In addition to the advantages already mentioned, a green office fits in perfectly with the changing realities of work: creativity, personal responsibility and networking are becoming increasingly important.
 At the same time, not every employee needs a fixed workplace anymore; in times of hybrid work, working hours and locations have become much more flexible.
 Biophilia in interior design offers exactly the right solutions for modern workplaces:

-There are areas where employees can work in a concentrated manner and others where they can exchange ideas effectively and in a pleasant atmosphere with colleagues and the boss.
-Still other areas provide the necessary regeneration and help to let the mind wander in order to stimulate creative processes.
+There are areas where employees can concentrate on their work and others where they can exchange ideas effectively and in a pleasant atmosphere with colleagues and the boss.
+Other areas provide the necessary regeneration and help employees to let their minds wander in order to stimulate creative processes.

-Biophilic office design thus fits perfectly with flatter hierarchies, decentralised structures and creative work processes.
+This makes a biophilic office design a perfect fit for flatter hierarchies, decentralized structures and creative work processes.

 10 tips for more biophilia in your own office

-It is ideal if the idea of biophilia is already taken into account in the architecture of a building.
-With a little creativity, however, many biophilic aspects can also be realised subsequently:
+Ideally, the idea of biophilia should already be taken into account in the architecture of a building.
+However, with a little creativity, many biophilic aspects can also be implemented retrospectively:

-1. Choose natural colours like green or earth tones for the office design.
+- Choose natural colors such as green or earth tones for your office design.

-3. Place a variety of plants.
-Ideally, there are areas where the eye can literally get lost in the greenery.
+- Place different plants.
+Ideally, there are areas where the eye can literally lose itself in the greenery.

-4. When designing the room, go for curved, organic shapes instead of right angles and straight edges.
+- When designing a room, opt for curved, organic shapes instead of right angles and straight edges.

-5. Create opportunities to go outside, for example through balconies or landscaped courtyards.
+- Create opportunities to go outside, for example through balconies or green inner courtyards.

-6. If possible, provide daylight and fresh air in the offices.
-Light-flooded rooms (with adequate glare protection) contribute a lot to well-being.
+- If possible, provide daylight and fresh air in the offices.
+Rooms flooded with light (with appropriate glare protection) contribute greatly to well-being.

-8. Create spaces that serve as a retreat and in which your employees and managers can regenerate.
+- Create spaces that serve as a retreat and where your employees and managers can regenerate.

 When living and working spaces become blurred